 If you become suddenly unwell and can’t contact your specialist nurse or hospital team, go to your GP or the accident and emergency department at the hospital.

 What if the cancer comes back?

-If the cancer comes back or reoccurs the treatment you will be offered depends on the extent of the reoccurrence.
+If the cancer comes back or recurs the treatment you will be offered depends on the extent of the recurrence.
 If the cancer comes back to a single site you may be given an option of surgery and chemotherapy.
 If the cancer returns to multiple sites the treatment offered will generally be chemotherapy or targeted therapy.

 Why does cancer come back after treatment?